 A kitten will quickly learn from her mother and litter members on how to appropriately use their claws and teeth.
 When a kitten begins to become too rambunctious or bites and scratches a little too hard, her mother may disengage and hold down her kitten to assert some rules and etiquettes.

 A kitten learns not to bite too hard and not too hurt another family member.
-Along with playing with her siblings and hunting for food, a kitten will develop the understanding of how and when to scratch and bite.
+Along with playing with her siblings and hunting for food, a kitten will develop an understanding of how and when to scratch and bite.

 When you start playing with the kitten with your hands, you are essentially teaching the kitten all over again that biting and scratching hard is allowed.
 It is the exact opposite of the behavior the kitten’s mother tried so diligently to instill in her litter.